 When a person is in the early stages of having type 2 diabetes the pancreas works harder to try and make more insulin than usual.
 This happens because the pancreas is trying to help the glucose enter the cells and help the body get the energy it needs.

 If the pancreas continues to work hard, it starts to 'get tired' the beta cells start to ‘die’ and make less insulin.
 This makes it harder to keep blood glucose levels in target.
-This is why type 2 diabetes is often called a progressive condition meaning it gets worse over time.
+This is why type 2 diabetes is sometimes called a progressive condition meaning it may get worse over time.

 How is type 2 diabetes managed?

 The goal of type 2 diabetes management is to keep blood glucose levels within a target range (usually between 4-8mmol/L and up to 10mmol/L in some cases).
 When you are first diagnosed, your doctor will suggest you try making changes to your lifestyle.
 This means doing regular physical activity, making healthier food choices and losing weight.
 Your doctor might suggest you try this for 3 months to see if your blood glucose levels improve.
 If they remain above the target range after 3 months, your doctor will start you on medicine to help.
 Over time you may need more medicine or insulin injections to help keep your blood glucose levels in target.

 What are the symptoms of type 2 diabetes?